evilusean/Pysean/Discord-Bot/Readme.md

 As far as Distract-Seans go, WoW Forever is peak.
 World is burning outside, but WoW remains cozy.
 Realistically, what can you even do about macroeconomic trends? and jish wars/usury?
 Wait for the collapse, while waiting, let's get some BiS and do some Calculus.

+We can not allow Iranforge to get the manabomb.
+300% Tariffs on Darnassus!
+Varian Wrynn appeared in the Onyxia Files 109 times!

 First, we conquer the goblin bankers in BlackRock Mountain in WoW, then we conquer the '"goblin bankers"' in BlackRock Mountain in RL.